-Call in to see the Willow Court Barracks built 1827 ( thus predating Port Arthur.
-Willow Court is at present under reconstruction but is still worth visiting)
+Call in to see the Willow Court Barracks built 1827 (thus predating Port Arthur).

 Take a 3 minute drive to Pulpit Rock and gaze down on New Norfolk and the expanse of the river below.

-Bird Watchers walk along the river banks near Tynwald Park keeping an eye out for species endemic to Tasmania.
+Bird Watchers walk along the river bands near Tynwald Park keeping an eye out for species endemic to Tasmania.

-En Route to Mount Field National Park (only 30 mins from us)
+En Route to Mount Field National Park (only 30 mins)

 Spot a platypus while enjoying Devonshire tea at the Possum Shed on the pretty little Tyenna River.

 Carry a fishing rod in the car to take advantage of the numerous trout fishing opportunities.
 (Licence required) Fly fishermen accept the challenge of fast water fly fishing.

 Take a walk through the temperate rainforest to Russell Falls, Lady Barron and Horseshoe Falls and continue on to the Tall Tree Walk.
 The swamp gum tree (Eucalyptus regnans) is the world’s largest flowering plant and the tallest hardwood tree in the world.
 Drive up to Lake Dobson where snow may abound!
 Walk to one of the magnificent glacial tarns or climb Mount Field itself.
 The more adventurous tackle longer walks and view the spectacular vistas of the surrounding hills and valleys.
 The visitors’ centre at Mount Field assists with all the directions and advice required.
 There is a well stocked gift shop and a restaurant on site.

 Richmond (40 mins)